Kasia307584/challenge1/README.md

 </div>
 ```

-- Use `backround-attachment: fixed` (to be able to manipulate the position of the background images)
+- Use of `backround-attachment: fixed` (to be able to manipulate the position of the background images)

 ```css
 body {